 In the following months, Vivienne Cassie Cooper, Waikato based research scientist, and Ken Ryan sent images of the beautiful pennate and centric diatoms that had been processed from Antarctic Core ice samples using an Electron Microscope I used their images to inform my sculpture and decided to exhibit the works in black light to reference the Antarctic UV experiments and the plane journey in darkness.

-The works were exhibited in black light with a video component that included layered Antarctic footage with dissolved, coloured and animated Electron Microscope images.
+The works were exhibited in ultraviolet light with a video component that included layered Antarctic footage with dissolved, coloured and animated Electron Microscope images.
 The suspended sculptures were also highlighted with luminescent paint.